FIFA ethics chief says probing soccer officials over World Cup bids

-ZURICH The chief ethics investigator of FIFA said on Wednesday he is conducting several proceedings against unnamed soccer officials based on initial findings from an investigation into the bidding for the 2018 and 2022 World Cup.
+ZURICH, June 17 The chief ethics investigator of FIFA said on Wednesday he is conducting several proceedings against unnamed football officials based on initial findings from an investigation into the bidding for the 2018 and 2022 World Cup.

 "Should new evidence come to light, the Investigatory Chamber will widen the group of suspects."